On The Record: Os Mutantes. Mutantes. 1969 (7.22)

 where do we want to go?

-Our instrument is an extension of our voice:
+Our instrument is our voice:

 what do we want to say?